 Main Cast: Viggo Mortensen, George MacKay, Samantha Isler

-I happened upon this little gem after my pension for action and comedy movies collided with my love for rom-coms.
+I happened upon this little gem after my penchant for action and comedy movies collided with my love for rom-coms.
 Mr. Right is fun throughout the entire film, and Sam Rockwell is an absolute treasure.
 The story follows a woman (Anna Kendrick) who is just coming out of a bad break-up.
 She meets a man who appears to be perfect for her in every way, but as it turns out, he’s a former hitman.
 This action movie is one of the best on Netflix if you don’t mind some ridiculousness.

 Director: Paco Cabezas

-Main Cast: Anna Kendrick, Sam Rockwell, Tim Roth
+Main cast: Sam Rockwell, Anna Kendrick, Tim Roth

 Runtime: 95 minutes